ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     end
     ```

 6. Press **Play** to see if your `else` statement works.
 The switch should now rotate up when first interacted with, then down on your second interaction with it.
-However, we still need to despawn the light when the light switch is turned off.
+However, we still need to de-spawn the light when the light switch is turned off.

 ### Turning the light off